Marmot Lobo's Convertible Pant - Women's Review

 Our Analysis and Test Results

-The Marmot Lobo's Convertible Pant is an excellent choice for hiking, backpacking, climbing, and adventuring.
-They are made with an abrasion resistant 94% Nylon / 6% Elastane blend that's treated with a DWR coating.
-The material is UPF 50, quick drying, and while there is only one inseam option (32"), they convert to 24" capris and 9" shorts.
-They come in sizes 2-14 and Black, Dark Steele, Stone Green, and Desert Khaki colors.
+The Lobo's feature an abrasion-resistant 94% Nylon / 6% Elastane blend treated with a DWR coating.
+The material is UPF 50, quick-drying, and while there is only one inseam option (32"), they convert to 24" capris and 9" shorts.
+They come in sizes 2-14 and a variety of colors.

 Comfort & Mobility